harmonoid/harmonoid/README.md

 # [Harmonoid](https://github.com/alexmercerind/harmonoid/)

-#### The 🎵 music app, that can download music from spotify for free & has no advertisements!
+#### The 🎵 music app, that can download music for free & has no advertisements!

 The app is meant to be used in such a way, that you download your favorite music offline & listen it whenever without internet connection.